 Why do you need resetting Safari settings?

 Safari is the most popular browser for macOS.
-Since Mac computers have gained popularity in the last 10 years, Safari has won 15% of the world-wide browser market share.
+Since Mac computers have gained popularity in the last 10 years, Safari has won 15% of the worldwide browser market share.
 Because of these reasons, Safari is subjected to daily attacks by viruses, hijackers, adware.
 Users often install doubtful and potentially unwanted extensions, that can modify homepage, search engine, and new tab settings.
-Such extension may also steal private data from the browser and display annoying ads and pop-ups.
-After removal of such elements, it is useful to perform the partial or full browser reset to clean up leftover records.
+Such extensions may also steal private data from the browser and display annoying ads and pop-ups.
+After the removal of such elements, it is useful to perform the partial or full browser reset to clean up leftover records.
 In this illustrated tutorial we will show how to do it.

 Remove viruses, hijackers, adware, unwanted apps from MacOS